Mud (2012 film): Plot

-Ellis and Neckbone, two teenage boys living in the DeWitt, Arkansas area, find a boat stuck on a small island in the Mississippi River.
-They meet the occupant, a man named Mud, who claims to have grown up nearby.
-Mud tells the boys that he needs food.
-Mud promises that in exchange for their help, they can have the boat after he's gone.
+Ellis and Neckbone, two teenage boys living near DeWitt, Arkansas, are excited to find an abandoned boat on a small island in the Mississippi River.
+However, the boat is already inhabited by a man named Mud, whom the boys encounter a short time later.
+Mud, a disheveled but charismatic vagrant, tells the boys he grew up nearby and asks for some food, promising them the boat in exchange once he is gone.

 Returning with food, the boys ask Mud why he is hiding out.
-Mud is waiting for his girlfriend Juniper, whom he describes as beautiful with nightingale tattoos on her hands.
-They later spot Juniper in town.
-Ellis falls for a high-school girl named May Pearl.
+Mud is waiting for his girlfriend Juniper, whom he describes as beautiful, with distinctive nightingale tattoos on her hands.
+The boys later spot Juniper in town.
+Ellis falls for an older girl named May Pearl.

-Ellis learns that his parents are heading for divorce.
-This threatens their old river houseboat: if no longer used as a residence by the owner, it will be removed by the River Authority.
-Later, at a roadblock, Ellis finds out Mud is a fugitive but denies having seen him.
+Ellis learns that his parents are heading for divorce over his mother's desire to move into town.
+This threatens their old river houseboat: if no longer used as a residence by the owner, it will be demolished by the River Authority.
+Later, at a roadblock, Ellis finds out Mud is a wanted fugitive, but denies having seen him.

-Ellis and Neckbone confront Mud over the discovery.
+The boys confront Mud over the discovery.
 Mud explains that he killed a man who had gotten Juniper pregnant and pushed her down a flight of stairs, causing her to lose the child.
-The boys decide to help Mud in exchange for his pistol.
+Mud now plans to use the boat to escape and promises the boys his pistol instead for their continued assistance.

-Mud sends Ellis to Tom Blankenship, an older father figure from his childhood, for help.
-Tom agrees to come talk to Mud; however, upon learning Mud is in trouble over Juniper again, he refuses to help.
+Mud sends Ellis to Tom Blankenship, an older father figure from his childhood and Ellis's neighbor, for help.
+Tom agrees to talk to Mud; however, upon learning Mud is in trouble over Juniper again, he refuses to help.
 Mud gives the boys a note for Juniper.
-They find her motel room where Carver - the brother of the man Mud killed - is abusing her.
-Ellis charges at the man but is quickly overpowered.
-Neckbone and Ellis tell Mud about the man.
-Mud realizes that the family of the man he killed is here for revenge.
+They find her motel room where Carver—the brother of the man Mud killed—is abusing her.
+Ellis and Neckbone tell Mud about the man, and Mud realizes that the family of the man he killed has come for revenge.

-Carver, his father King, and a handful of bounty hunters stake out Juniper's motel.
-They have paid off officers in local and state police.

-Stealing machine parts and an outboard motor from junkyards, the boys help Mud repair the boat.
-They plan to reunite Juniper with Mud.
-They relay the plan to Juniper, who agrees to it.
-However, she instead heads to a bar and flirts with other men.
-Ellis and Neckbone tell Mud.
+Stealing machine parts and an outboard motor from junkyards, the boys help Mud repair the boat, and coordinate a plan with Juniper to bring her to Mud so they can escape together down the river.
+On the designated day, Juniper does not show up.
+Ellis and Neck find her flirting with another man at a nearby bar and tell Mud what has happened.

-Ellis brings a note from Mud to Juniper, telling her it's over between them.
-Juniper tells Ellis that Mud is a born liar and she's sick of running away with him.
-Ellis is dejected, not only because he thought he was helping a couple in love, but furthered by May Pearl's rejection of him in front of her friends and not returning his calls.
+Ellis brings a note from Mud to Juniper, telling her he accepts that it's over between them.
+Juniper tells Ellis that she loves Mud, but that he is a born liar and she cannot spend the rest of her life following his itinerant lifestyle.
+Ellis is deeply disillusioned by the sudden dissolution of what he believed to be a couple deeply in love.
+Soon after, May Pearl rejects and humiliates Ellis in front of her friends.
+These events seem to confirm for Ellis his father's admonishment, in the wake of the pending divorce, that women cannot be trusted.